ubco-cmps/data301_course/notes/week05/lab/README.md

 1. Gradescope will email you a confirmation of your submitted work, with a link to the submission.

 Note: If you make any future commits to this repository, you will need to re-submit on Gradescope.
 You may resubmit as many times as you like before the deadline + grace period, but you will not be able to commit after this time!

 You are all done with this Lab!

 Congratulations!

-## Attribution

-- Thanks to colleagues such as Amir Zeinali, and Dr. Ramon Lawrence for input on these exercises.